Degrees of incomputability, realizability and constructive reverse mathematics: Key technical notions

-The possible realizability predicates obtained from continuous Weihrauch degrees of single-valued functions validating the axiom of unique choice ${\sf AC}_{\om,\om}!$ are completely classified by Kihara \cite{Ki19} (under meta-theory ${\sf ZF}+{\sf DC}+{\sf AD}$, where ${\sf DC}$ is the axiom of dependent choice, and ${\sf AD}$ is the axiom of determinacy): The structure of parallelized continuous Weihrauch degrees of single-valued functions is well-ordered (with the order type $\Theta$), and the smallest nontrivial one already entails the Turing jump operator (a universal Baire class $1$ function).
-In particular, under meta-theory ${\sf ZFC}$, by Martin's Borel determinacy theorem, there are $\om_1$ many Borel single-valued functions (which are exactly universal Baire class $\alpha$ functions).
+\begin{remark} For any $\jump$, $\jump^!\pcolon\om^\om\to\om^\om$ is ``parallelizable'' partial single-valued function.
+The continuous Weihrauch degrees of parallelizable total single-valued functions\ are completely classified by the author \cite{Ki19} (under meta-theory ${\sf ZF}+{\sf DC}+{\sf AD}$, where ${\sf DC}$ is the axiom of dependent choice, and ${\sf AD}$ is the axiom of determinacy): The structure of parallelized continuous Weihrauch degrees of single-valued functions is well-ordered (with the order type $\Theta$), and the smallest nontrivial one already entails the Turing jump operator (a universal Baire class $1$ function).
+In particular, under meta-theory ${\sf ZFC}$, by Martin's Borel determinacy theorem, there are $\om_1$ many Borel single-valued functions (which are exactly universal Baire class $\alpha$ functions). \end{remark}